datalad-handbook/book/docs/basics/101-121-siblings.rst

    $ datalad update --merge -s roommate

-The exciting question is now whether your room mates change is now also part of your own dataset.
+The exciting question is now whether your room mate's change is now also part of your own dataset.
 Let's list the contents of the ``code/`` directory and also peek into the history: